 Smoking is an undeniable risk factor for androgenic alopecia among men.
 Studies showed that smoking over 20 cigarettes per day can be associated with developing moderate to severe androgenic alopecia

-Nicotine can cause microcirculation dysfunctions among hair papilla.
-Cigarette smoke is a source of substances which can cause DNA mutation.
+Nicotine side effects on hair can cause microcirculation dysfunctions among hair papilla.
+Cigarette smoke is a source of substances that can cause DNA mutation.
 Studies revealed that smoking can affect the balance between proteases and antiproteases.
 Moreover, it can increase pro-inflammatory cytokine concentration in anagen hair which can lead to follicular microinflammation and fibrosis.
 Thus, leading to alopecia.

 Other skin diseases it can trigger

-Smoking can trigger psoriasis and chronic dermatoses.
-In certain studies it has proven to be a risk factor for skin cancers like squamous cell carcinoma and keratoacanthoma, and certain anogenital cancers.
+Cigarette effects on the skin can trigger psoriasis and chronic dermatoses.
+In certain studies, it has proven to be a risk factor for skin cancers like squamous cell carcinoma and keratoacanthoma and certain anogenital cancers.

-There is no debate about if smoking has a negative impact on human health or not .
-What remains important is that for good health it is best to stay away from a habit like smoking which can be highly addictive and is a risk factor for multiple diseases.
+There is no debate about whether smoking has a negative impact on human health or not.
+What remains important is that for good health, it is best to stay away from a habit like smoking which can be highly addictive and is a risk factor for multiple diseases.

-On that note it is wise to say, one of the best things for a healthy skin is to quit smoking and use a good sunscreen.
+On that note, it is wise to say one of the best things for healthy skin is to quit smoking and use good sunscreen.